Andrew Murrison: Early life and education

-Andrew Murrison was born on 24 April 1961 in Colchester.
-The son of William Gordon Murrison RD and Marion Murrison, he grew up in Harwich, where he attended Harwich and Dovercourt High School, and the Britannia Royal Naval College, Dartmouth.
+Andrew Murrison was born on 24 April 1961 in Colchester, the son of William Gordon Murrison RD and his wife Marion Horn.
+He grew up in Harwich, where he attended Harwich School, and the Britannia Royal Naval College, Dartmouth.

 Medical and naval career

-Having been awarded a Royal Navy scholarship, Murrison qualified as a doctor from the University of Bristol's medical school in 1984.
-He holds the degrees of MD and MB ChB.
+Having been awarded a Royal Navy scholarship, Murrison qualified as a doctor from the University of Bristol's medical school in 1984 with the degrees of MB ChB.
+He was promoted to MD in 1996, the year he graduated from Cambridge with a Diploma in Public Health.

+Murrison was commissioned into the Medical Branch of the Royal Navy, and on 1 August 1985 was confirmed in the rank of Surgeon Lieutenant.
+On 31 December 1997, he was promoted to Surgeon Commander.

-After his graduation and until 2000, Murrison served in the Royal Navy as a medical officer based at Fareham and retired with the rank of Surgeon-Commander.
-During his naval career he worked as an Honorary Research Registrar at Southampton General Hospital and spent a year as a postgraduate student at Hughes Hall, Cambridge, obtaining a Diploma in Public Health.
+He served as a medical officer based at Fareham and in 2000 retired with that rank.

+During his naval career, for the purpose of qualifying as a general practitioner Murrison worked as a research registrar at Southampton General Hospital.
+He also spent a year as a postgraduate student at Hughes Hall, Cambridge.
+On 28 October 2000, he entered the Royal Naval Reserve as a Surgeon Commander.

 From 2000, he worked as a general practitioner locum in Wiltshire and as a consultant in occupational health at Gloucestershire Royal Hospital.

 In 2003, as a naval reserve officer, Murrison served in Iraq for a six-month tour of duty.